samirbanjanovic/Wayless/README.md

     var mapper = new WaylessMap<SourceObject, DestinationObject>()
                         .FieldSkip(d => d.CorrelationId);

 Think of FieldSet, FieldMap, FieldSkip as rule creations.
-None of these rules are applied until the Map() method is called.
-On call to Map() al lthe rules are evaluated and applied.
+None of these rules are applied until Map() called.

     // evalute rules and create instance of new object var destination = mapper.Map(TestSource);

-If you already have a destination object instance adn you want to partially map the rest of it you can call the overloaded Map() method that let's you pass in an existing instance of the destination object.

-    void Map(TDestination destinationObject); // uses sourceObject passed in to constructor void Map(TDestination destinationObject, TSource sourceObject);